 Singing Down the Drain

-I AM GODOT is a play, written after Waiting for Godot, by Samuel Beckett, many years ago.
-This recent play bears little resemblance to that iconic play, but it owes itself to that original work.
+I Am Godot is a play, written after Waiting for Godot, by Samuel Beckett.
+This play bears little resemblance to that iconic play, but it owes its existence to that original work.

 The Lonely Lion & All the Animals from A to Z is a collection of alliterative children’s stories for adults and the children who love them.
 I began these tales, one day, with a casual remark to a friend about the similarity between the words juggler and jugular.
 He suggested I write a story about it, so I did.
 It was called ‘The Juggler in the Jungle.’
 After that, it was only a matter of time before I began to write stories using all the letters of the alphabet.
 An artist friend, Christine Schibly, was visiting, not long after these stories were written, and I thought she might be a good one to illustrate them.
 She has a narrative style in painting that I could not match.
 She agreed to do the wonderful work you see below, and this book came into being.
 Her original watercolors are 11×14.
 Christine lives in San Francisco.
 The second section of animal paintings are my own, later, less complex versions of The Lonely Lion.
 The paintings in that section are 5×7 watercolors.